VimalvDev/Frontend-Lab/00-Notes/JavaScript/04-JS_DOM_BOM.md

 `keyup` -	Triggers when a key is released

 - **Forms & Inputs Events** <br>
 `input` - Fires when a user types or changes value in an input/textarea <br>
+`change` - Fires when an input, checkbox, radio, or select element loses focus and its value has changed <br>
 `submit` -	When a form is submitted